sdv-dev/GitMetrics/CONFIGURATION.md

 ### Adding an entire organization

-Optionally, an organization or user name can be added to the confiuration instead of the individual repositories, and then `github-analytics` will translate that into the list of repositories owned by that user or organization *which are not forks of other repositories*.
+Optionally, an organization or user name can be added to the confiuration instead of the individual repositories, and then `gitmetrics` will translate that into the list of repositories owned by that user or organization *which are not forks of other repositories*.

 For example, this configuration file would include all the repositories listed above,